 Posted by Jason Romano

-Jason Romano is the Director, Product at Recruitics.
+Jason Romano is a Director of Product at Recruitics.
 Jason attended Rutgers University where he earned a Bachelor of Science in economics.
 He’s been at Recruitics for over 5 years, and throughout his time, he’s taken on many roles -- from working on our internal marketing team to working directly with clients.
 Outside of work, Jason loves to be outside, so you can find him playing golf, basketball or going for hikes.
 Also, he’s a huge car enthusiast and tries to attend as many meets and shows as possible.